inclusive-teams/the-inclusive-team-tests/README.md

-# The Inclusive Team Test
+# The Inclusive Team Tests

-The Inclusive Team Test is a test which can be used to determine the level of disadvantagement that a particular group might face within a certain working environment.
+The Inclusive Team Tests are a collection of tests which can be used to roughly determine how inclusive of a particular group a team is.
+The level of inclusiveness (or disadvantagement) that a particular group might face within a certain working environment can be expressed as a score on the test.
 This test was heavily influenced by [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html).

 ## The Joel Test